Photos from this trip can be found here.

 Despite the effort of the group that hiked the trail just a few days prior in leaving a a good path for the others, their tracks had since been buried in new powder.
 I parked the car just on the other side of the railroad tracks, couldn’t go any further due to the amount of snow on the road leading to the trailhead half mile ahead.
-This was our third Christmas Day trip since 2010 and it was definitely the most snow we had encountered.
+This was our third Christmas Day trip since 2010 and definitely the most snow we had encountered.

 Cloudy weather turned partly sunny around noon and stayed that way for a couple of hours.
 Unfortunately we were in the shade the entire time and didn’t get to enjoy the much needed heat.